Executive Management Board

 OTHER ACTIVITIES AND VESTED INTEREST

-Marco Gadola is Vice President of the Board of Directors of Calida Holding AG, Switzerland, and is a member of the Board of Directors of MCH Group, Switzerland.
-In addition, he is a panel member of the Swiss-American Chamber of Commerce.
+Marco Gadola is Chairman of the Board of Calida Group and a member of the Board of Mettler-Toledo.

 Frank Hemm is a Member of the Board of Directors and Board of Trustees of the independent academic network International Team for Implantology (ITI).
 Under a collaboration agreement, Straumann supports the ITI with payments (see Note 29 of the Audited Consolidated Financial Statements on p.
 166).